-Institutional Review Board (IRB) Note: As outlined in Section C(3) "Other Eligibility Criteria/Restrictions," the TVTP Grant Program does not fund projects that exclusively propose research.
-However, if your application proposes research as a component of your project, and that research meets the definition of human subject research under the Common Rule (6 CFR Part 46 and 45 C.F.R.
-Part 46, Subparts B-D), your organization must plan for the research to undergo an IRB review as required by these federal regulatory requirements and DHS policy (see Section F(2) "Protection of Human Subject in Research").
-If your organization does not have its own Institutional Review Board (as will be the case for most entities apart from institutions of higher education), you must factor the cost of contractual IRB support into your budget.
+IRB Note: As outlined in Section C.4 "Other Eligibility Criteria/Restrictions," the TVTP Grant Program does not fund projects that exclusively propose research.
+However, if your application proposes research as a component of your project and that research meets the definition of human subject research 10 under the Common Rule (6 CFR Part 46 and 45 C.F.R.
+Part 46, Subparts B-D), your organization must plan for the research to undergo an IRB review as required by these federal regulatory requirements and DHS policy (see Section F.2(e) "Administrative and National Policy Requirements - Protection of Human Subjects in Research").
+If your organization does not have its own IRB (as will be the case for most entities apart from institutions of higher education), you must factor the cost of contractual IRB support into your budget.
 The recommended target for contractual IRB support for your project is \$10,000.
+Applicants are encouraged to consult DHS CP3's Institutional Review Board (IRB) Frequently Asked Questions resource for additional guidance regarding how to budget for IRB review, when applicable.